-We have presented high-statistics measurements of differential cross sections and recoil polarizations for the reaction $\gamma p \to K^+ \Sigma^0$ from production threshold to $\sqrt{s} = 2.84$ GeV with a wide angular coverage, using the CLAS detector at Jefferson Lab (electronic versions of the data can be found in Ref.
+We have presented high-statistics measurements of differential cross sections and recoil polarizations for the reaction $\gamma p \rightarrow K^+ \Sigma^0$ from production threshold to $\sqrt{s} = 2.84$ GeV with a wide angular coverage, using the CLAS detector at Jefferson Lab (electronic versions of the data can be found in Ref.
 [45]).
-These new results significantly extend the previous $K^+\Sigma^0$ world data on two separate fronts.
+These new results significantly extend the previous $K^+ \Sigma^0$ world data on two separate fronts.
 First, these precision polarization measurements will place additional constraints on future theoretical modeling of this reaction and thereby help remove some of the ambiguities that presently plague this field.
-We find that the SU(6) prediction of $P\Sigma \approx -P\Lambda$ is explicitly broken in some of the mid- and backward-angle bins, although it seems to be valid in the forward-angle bins.
+We find that the SU(6) prediction of $P{\Sigma} \approx -P{\Lambda}$ is explicitly broken in some of the mid- and backward-angle bins, although it seems to be valid in the forward-angle bins.
 A possible explanation could be that for certain kinematic regions, the $K^+\Lambda$ and $K^+\Sigma^0$ productions proceed via different reaction mechanisms; however, this needs to be better understood.
 Second, the 300-MeV extension in energy coverage improves our understanding of the role nonresonant processes play in the reaction mechanism.
 Our data demonstrate that there is a significant u-channel contribution for this reaction and is consistent with u-channel Regge exchanges of Λ and Σ hyperons.
 The forward-angle region is mostly dominated by t-channel processes.
 In the mid- and backward-angle regions, s-channel and u-channel amplitudes are expected to dominate, and these will interfere with each other.
-Therefore, it is important to cleanly separate the u-channel contribution before claiming the presence of any s-channel resonances.
+Therefore, it is important to cleanly separate the u-channel resonances.